fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

 We are ready to use the PlaceholdersKit tool !
 Be sure to update the docker-compose.yml file according your Consul KV Store server @IP Address.
 In our case, the placeholders are define in 2 types of extension files : cshtml (homepage) and config (files in the root folder   _folders-for-placeholders-demonstration_ not need for the dotnet application but only for using the PlaceholdersKit tool).

-In the docker-compose.yml file, here are our arguments :
+In the docker-compose.yml file, here are the result of our arguments :

 ```
       - PLACEHOLDERSKIT_EXTENSIONS=config,cshtml